Submissions

 • If the article is approved for publication, a photograph or image related to the subject of the article will be requested from the author in JPG or PNG format, with a resolution of 300 dpi.
 The author must own the rights to the photograph, send a photo free of copyrights, or provide credit to the owner of the image.
 The purpose is to illustrate the article in the Estudios Fronterizos website and for the dissemination of the document in academic networks used by the journal.

-• The name and acronym of the authors’ institutional affiliations, including the department, city, country, and email of each author.
+• The complete name of the authors’ institutional affiliations and its ROR, including the department, city, country, and email of each author.

 • A curriculum vitae of each author in a paragraph of up to 100 words maximum, including nationality, highest academic degree attained and the institution where it was obtained, position and current institution of affiliation, research lines and recent publication.